-History and the sea await at your Cagliari holiday cottage
+History and the sea await at your Cagliari holiday accommodation

 In the 1920s, the writer D.H.
 Lawrence compared the Italian town of Cagliari to Jerusalem in his memoir about travelling on the island of Sardinia.
-In the present day, you can get inspired by the azure ocean and lovely beaches near this walled medieval town from your own holiday letting, in the form of either a private home or apartment near the sea.
+In the present day, you can get inspired by the azure ocean and lovely beaches near this walled medieval town from your own holiday accommodation, whether you choose a private home or an apartment near the sea.

 Discover Cagliari's heritage

 Journey to Sardinia in antiquity via its archaeology, at the Museo Archeologico Nazionale di Cagliari.
 The collection includes sculptures, weaponry, and the remarkable Pintadera terracotta mold, used for decorating bread.

 The Pisan-Romanesque Cagliari Cathedral dates from the 13th century, though its present façade is somewhat newer, having been added in the 1930s.
 Renovations in the 17th and 18th centuries account for its Baroque details.
 Keep an eye out for the 15th century triptych by Flemish painter Rogier van der Weyden.